home-assistant/home-assistant.io/source/_components/sensor.zabbix.markdown

 ha_iot_class: "Local Polling"
 ---

-The `zabbix` sensor platform let you monitor the current count of active triggers for your [Zabbix](http://www.zabbix.com/) monitoring instance.
+The `zabbix` sensor platform let you monitor the current count of active triggers for your [Zabbix](http://www.zabbix.com/) monitoring instance, as well as loading items to fetch their latest value as sensors.

 <p class='note'>
 You must have the [Zabbix component](/components/zabbix/) configured to use those sensors.
 </p>

+## Trigger Count Sensors

 To set it up, add the following information to your `configuration.yaml` file: